dwalend/blog/_pending/2014-09-02-blog-setup.md

 ---
 layout: post
-title: Obligatory Metablog post
+title: Obligatory Metablog Post
 comments: True
 ---

+Everyone who writes a blog should have an entry like this, so that others can learn what worked and what didn't.
+My blog is hosted on GitHub, and I pretty much followed their [guide](https://pages.github.com/).

 # Why jekyll?
 Isn't that Ruby?

 I started the blog with jekyll's clean start